-3.2 Department of English Language Teaching
+3.2 Department of English Language Teaching (DELT)

-On 18th December 2017, the Department of English Language Teaching was established.
-It provides English Language Teaching services at the undergraduate level and in English Language research.
-According to the Standing Committee on Teaching
+Since the establishment of the Department of English Language Teaching in 2017, it has been providing English Language Teaching services at the undergraduate level and contributing to English Language research.
+Although it is attached to the faculty of Business

-English as a Second Language (TESL) of the University Grants Commission (UGC), though it is part of the Faculty of Business Studies (FBS), it has the mandate to serve the students of the whole University.
-The Vision says, 'To provide an integrated English education through the development of lingual, literary, intellectual and research skills of students to meet the contemporary global requirements.'
-The Mission says, 'To ensure the graduation of proactive individuals in English competence and performance.'
+Studies (FBS), it has the mandate to serve the students of the whole University.

+The DELT exemplifies academic excellence through its Vision: 'To provide an integrated English education through the development of lingual, literary, intellectual and research skills of students to meet the contemporary global requirements and Mission: 'To ensure the graduation of proactive individuals in English competence and performance.'